 - a.
 Person-centered approach: Case managers are expected to use a person-centered approach regarding the enrollee assessment and needs, taking into account not only covered services, but also other needed services and community resources, regardless of payor source, as applicable.
 Elements of the case management process include:

 - (1) Identification;

 - (2) Outreach;

 - (3) Contact and visits;

 - (4) Initial (immediate care needs) and ongoing (care needs necessary after immediate care needs stabilized);

 - (5) Enrollee packet/informing enrollee;

 - (6) Comprehensive assessment;

 - (7) Core assessment criteria (applicable to all plans);

 - (8) Assessment of risks and barriers;

 - (9) CARES assessment;

-- (10) Plan of care and coordination of services; and

-- (11) Assistance to enrollees living in the community in developing a personal emergency plan and determining whether they need to register with a Special Needs Shelter.
+- (10) Plan of care and coordination of services; and - (11) Assistance to enrollees living in the community in developing a personal emergency plan and determining whether they need to register with a Special Needs Shelter.

-- b.
+b.
 Needs Assessment Standard

-- (1) The case manager shall review and utilize Agency-required forms when completing the initial assessment of the enrollee and developing the initial plan of care.
+The Managed Care Plan shall review and utilize Agency-required forms when completing the initial assessment of the enrollee and developing the initial plan of care.

-- (2) Assessment will include an individual risk assessment to identify safety, health and behavioral risks that should be addressed in developing the plan of care.

-- c.
+c.
 Care Planning Standard